 Can I Use Canadian Dollars or Euros in Costa Rica?

-Canadian dollars, Euros, or any other sort of currency besides USD are not accepted in Costa Rica.
+Canadian dollars, Euros, or any other sort of foreign currency besides USD are not accepted in Costa Rica.
 Not all banks accept or exchange Canadian dollars or Euros either, very few do.
-Scotiabank usually is able to exchange currencies other than USD.
+Scotiabank and sometimes Banco Nacional usually are able e to exchange currencies other than USD.

-There is a currency exchange at San Jose and Liberia Airport that takes Euros, GBP, etc. In case you don’t have any USD beforehand and no bank in your home country has Costa Rican colones, we recommend you to exchange at the airport to get some Costa Rican colones.
+There is a currency exchange at San Jose and Guanacaste Airport that can exchange your CA, Euros, Pounds or other currencies.
+In case you don’t have any USD beforehand and no bank in your hometown has Costa Rican colones, we recommend you to exchange at the airport to get some Costa Rican colones, especially if you are going to a rural/remote area.

-You can find ATMs in nearly every touristic town in Costa Rica (exceptions are Drake Bay).
+You can find ATMs throughout Costa Rica.
 They are in English and Spanish and you can withdraw both Costa Rican currency and USD.
-This works for Canadian bank cards or other bank cards.

 All banks have an ATM and they are available 24/7.
-We do recommend to withdraw money during the day and be cautious of people hovering about.
+We recommend to withdraw money during the day and be cautious of people hovering about.
+Take great care of protecting your PIN and do not forget to remove your card when finished.

 What Credit Cards are Accepted in Costa Rica?

-Nearly all credit cards are accepted in Costa Rica.
-The exception is American Express which is accepted only in certain places so make sure to have a Visa handy.
-You will see pictures on the windows of stores of which credit cards they accept (but some are misleading so don’t always believe it 100%).
-Visa is the most widely accepted.
+These major credit cards are accepted in Costa Rica: Visa, Mastercard and American Express.
+The exception is American Express which is accepted only in certain places, so make sure to have a Visa handy.
+Visa is the most widely accepted credit card in Costa Rica.
+Discover card is not accepted in Costa Rica.

 Important Things to Look Out For When Paying with Credit Card